Quansight/Quansight-website/apps/labs/posts/pycon-us-2023-an-action-packed-week.md

 PEP 701, which marked a significant milestone in our work toward standardizing and improving f-strings.

-The next few days passed quickly by.
+The next few days passed by quickly.
 On Thursday I attended the opening reception.
-It was the first time we got to see the expo hall with all the different companies and sponsors of PyCon US, which also included our very own [OpenTeams](https://www.openteams.com/).
+It was the first time we got to see the expo hall with all the different companies and sponsors of PyCon US, which also included [Quansight](https://quansight.com/) and our sister company [OpenTeams](https://www.openteams.com/).
 Friday was the first day of talks.
 It started off with a great keynote on how to go about talking to people by Ned Batchelder.
 It really helped me put into perspective a lot of my own open-source interactions and how to guard against common pitfalls when engaging with open source communities.
 After that and for the rest of the day I attended a lot of exciting talks on topics ranging from WASM and PyScript to Python 3.11’s specializing adaptive interpreter.
 I’m also very happy that, this year, for the first time, I volunteered as a session chair.
 This session included three amazing presentations on mutation testing by Dave Aronson, molecular simulation by Iván Pulido, and one of the killer-features of Python 3.12, the per-interpreter GIL by Eric Snow.

 Saturday was another first for me.
 Attending the [Mentored Sprints for Diverse Beginners](https://mentored-sprints.netlify.app/), an event that aims at introducing